Old, New, Borrowed and Blue

-- The Plot Coupons in Wedding Peach, called the "Saints Something Four".
-Each of the four girl gets one and they become a Holy Hand Grenade in the second Season.
+- The Plot Coupons in Wedding Peach, called the "Saints Something Four."
+Each of the four girls gets one and they become a Holy Hand Grenade in the second Season.

 - An Ivy the Terrible strip where Ivy tried to get the four things for a friends wedding.
 First she went into a fish and chip shop to ask for something really ancient, and got chased out.
 She later got a vase from an antique shop for something old, and borrowed a baby blue whale as something new borrowed, and blue.

 - Factors into the first installment of the Elemental Chess Trilogy.
 Winry decides to carry her wrench as her 'something old,' and it later turns out to be a Chekhov's Gun.